Aedif/move-that-for-you/README.md

 ![Bounding Box](https://user-images.githubusercontent.com/7693704/200052370-2d1ff976-be8e-417e-8c30-5bf1a36199f1.png)

+## Tile Layer Controls

+Move and Rotate permissions can also be toggled scene-wide using Tile Layer controls:

 ## Insert Permission Button to HUD

 This setting which is enabled by default will insert the above mentioned button to Tile/Token HUDs.
 However you may choose to disable this and control `move` and `rotate` permissions via flags instead: